thekaigonzalez/FreeKSD/README.md

 - Linux man-page style documentation (https://thekaigonzalez.github.io/Kux/head/)

 Kux is completely from scratch.
 No external libraries except for maybe luarocks are used.

-> shch Opens bootchooser.lua. then, installs a loader if you have none, asks to load one if you do.
-Using C++ as a backend loader, Managing multiple versions of Kux is simple.

 ## Kux VS KTerminal: How do they compare?